callumhackett/obsidian_polka_theme/README.md

 1. In a file explorer (not Obsidian), go to your main vault folder.
 2. From there, go to the `/.obsidian/snippets` folder and create a `.css` file with any name.
+3. In your main Obsidian settings, go to `Appearance > CSS snippets` and enable your file.
+If you don't see it, click the reload icon and it should appear.
-3. Copy and paste the code below into your CSS file, replacing `.theme-dark` with `.theme-light` if you want to customize light mode:
+4. Copy and paste the code below into your CSS file, replacing `.theme-dark` with `.theme-light` if you want to customize light mode:
 ```
 .theme-dark {
   --background-h: 180;